 Chiropractic seemed to help this condition more than most other treatments I have tried in the past.
 The main reason my pinched cervical nerves healed quickly was that I did not worry too much about them.
 I never gave them the power to develop into a chronic pain condition.
 I wish I could have learned this concept earlier.
 It might have saved me from 18 years of lower back pain.

 Now, I find myself suffering from far more numerous and severe spinal issues, including all of my cervical discs being herniated.
 One disc makes for a terrifying image on my diagnostic imaging.
 It really displaces the spinal cord and several have been suspected of causing cord and/or nerve symptoms which have now taken over large areas of my body.
 I try not to worry too much about these disc issues, since I do not have much hope for successful treatment.
 I do find that the mindbody contributors are still very present in my own pain expression.
 When tense or cold, the neck and shoulder muscles tighten up and really exacerbate my suffering.
-If I can remain calm, relaxed and warm, I generally feel quite a bit better.
-Not well; but better.
+If I can remain calm, relaxed and warm, I generally feel better.

 It is great that all my pain is now gone, thanks to the highly effective practices which eventually became our proprietary pain relief program.
 I am happy to recommend the program wholeheartedly, since it literally saved my life and has helped tens of thousands of people to find relief all over the world, including many who suffered with a pinched nerve in the neck.